Az-kijitra/AvaloniaOpenSubWindow/README.md

 3. Make the SubWindow open when the button in the MainWindow is pressed

 ## Test environment:
-1. Windows 11 .NET 8
+1. Windows 11 .NET 8 (Avalonia ui Version 11.0.1)
-2. Raspberry Pi Zero 2 W + Raspbian
+2. Raspberry Pi Zero 2 W + Raspbian (Avalonia ui Version 11.0.1)

 ## Problems confirmed on Raspberry Pi